AhmedMarzouk266/bpm-online-with-php-CRUD/README.md

 #installing:
 - it is supposed that php is on and running on your computer.
 - copy the directory /www to your php projects folder.
-- on the index.php file you can make your operations :
+- on the index.php file you can make your operations on contact collection:

 example of 'Reading' records from contact collection :